 Work Integrated Learning is a guaranteed part of all our bachelor degrees.
 In this double degree, you'll complete law-related professional experience placements at organisations in Australia or overseas.
 You'll also be introduced to the practical aspects of legal practice through moot court scenarios and advocacy exercises.
-And in the Software Engineering Project A and B (SWE40001 and SWE40002), you’ll team up with other students to work on a real project briefed to you by an industry or community partner.
+You'll also apply your learning in six project units related to computer science in professionally focused, industry-linked projects.

 As a graduate of this course, you'll have extensive skills in system development, particularly relating to medium- and large-scale projects, will have developed experience in working on team projects, and will have well-developed oral and written communication skills.

 Every international student application is considered for a scholarship